 There will be no formal award ceremonies.
-The top all-arounder and all event winners from the second round will be announced during regional final competition.
+The top all-arounder and all event winners from the second round will be announced at the end of the second round competition.
 The advancing teams will be announced after regional final competition.
+A large 10'x10' Tournament Bracket will be provided so advancing teams can move their name to the next round.